Velocidex/velociraptor-docs/content/artifact_references/pages/windows.carving.usnfiles.md

            profile=USNProfile, offset=String.Offset) AS _Parsed
         FROM yara(files=USNFile, accessor=Accessor,
                   rules=USNYaraRule, number=200000000)
-        WHERE _Parsed.RecordLength > 60 AND  // Record must be at least 60 bytes
+        WHERE _Parsed.RecordLength &gt; 60 AND  // Record must be at least 60 bytes
-              _Parsed.FileNameLength > 3 AND _Parsed.FileNameLength < 100
+              _Parsed.FileNameLength &gt; 3 AND _Parsed.FileNameLength &lt; 100

         SELECT Offset, _Parsed.TimeStamp AS TimeStamp,
                _Parsed.Filename AS Name,